RESTful API Design - The basics

 router.get('/departments', handlerFn);

-At the time of writing this article there are no standards around how HATEOAS should work.
+At the time of writing, no standards exist for how HATEOAS should work.

 {